 In 1997, she participated in Wil Offermans' Summer School "Contemporary Flute" held in Belgium.

 At a Tokyo concert in November 2000, she met Belgian jazz pianist Nico Vancouver and they have played together ever since.

 As a duo, they represented Belgium in Washington DC at the International Very Special Arts Festival founded by the Kennedy family.

-Rik Ghesquière, composer and conductor of the classical Eroica Ensemble invited Naoko and Nico to play as soloists.
+Rik Ghesquière, composer and conductor of the classical Eroica Ensemble, invited Naoko to play as a soloist.

 She released 3 CDs.

 「OUR PRESENT TO THE MOON」-live recording in Belgium